isomerpages/isomer-tooling/generate-edit-logs/README.md

 - `DB_HOST` (read-only access to the production database, this is the hostname of the RDS instance)
 - `SSH_USER` (Refer to our environment variables)
 - `SSH_HOST` (Refer to our environment variables, points to our bastion host)
-- `DB_URI` (Refer to our environment variables and ensure that the hostname is `localhost`, since we will be setting up the port-forwarding service in the next step)
+- `DB_URI` (Refer to our environment variables and ensure that the hostname is `localhost` and the port is `5433`, since we will be setting up the port-forwarding service in the next step)

 3. Next, run the following command: `npm run jump:<staging | prod>`.
 This sets up the port-forwarding service.